tjohnson314/sql-docs/azure-sql/managed-instance/failover-group-sql-mi.md

 To perform a data lossless failback to the original managed instance roles, using manual planned failover instead of forced failover is **strongly recommended**.
 To proceed with forced failback:

 - Follow the same steps as for the data lossless failover.
 - Longer failback execution time is expected if the forced failback is executed **shortly after** the initial forced failover is completed, as it has to wait for completion of outstanding automatic backup operations on the former primary managed instance.
+Any outstanding automatic backup operations on the managed instance transitioning from the primary to the secondary role will impact database availability on this instance.
+Please use the failover group status to determine whether both instances have successfully changed their roles and are ready to accept client connections.

 ## Related content